scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/get_bucket_versioning.rst

 GET Bucket Versioning
 =====================

-The GET Bucket Versioning operation uses the versioningsubresource to return the versioning state of a bucket.
+The GET Bucket Versioning operation uses the versioning subresource to return the versioning state of a bucket.

 .. note::